eliasu/stegreif_25/content/collections/programme/en/burntolearn.md

     content:
       -
         type: text
-        text: '#burntolearn is something very special to Stegreif: a creative oasis, a place to try things out and to experiment.
+        text: 'burntolearn is something very special to Stegreif: a creative oasis, a place to try things out and to experiment.
 This is because,within the framework of this project, the orchestra members can join together to work on themselves.'
   -
     type: paragraph
     attrs: